oroinc/documentation/user_guide/activities_create_case.rst

 Create Case
 ===========

-Cases correspond to certain issues, problems or failures reported by customers.
+In order to keep the details of a certain issue, problem or failures reported by the customers, define their priority and the person responsible for handling them, use the "*Create Case*" action.

 Cases can be created from the Cases grid: